-Nick Gorevic had his first taste of Natural Wine (Marcel Lapierre’s Morgon) in 2008, and hasn’t looked back since.
-Shortly there after he made a pilgrimage to France with his wife, who was getting her masters in French, where they lived for a year.
+Nick Gorevic had his first taste of Natural Wine (Marcel Lapierre’s Morgon) in 2008 and hasn’t looked back since.
+Shortly thereafter he made a pilgrimage to France with his wife, who was getting her masters in French, where they lived for a year.
 He worked the harvest at Chateau Cambon (Domaine Lapierre’s second label), and spent the time attending every Natural Wine Tasting he could, and visiting every Winemaker he could find.
 When he returned in the fall of 2010 he sought out Jenny with a desire to bring what he learned to the New York City wine scene.
-He lives in Brooklyn with his wife and daughter Lila, born in February 2012 and he consults on the wine list at June, a natural wine bar in Cobble Hill, Brooklyn.
+He lives in Brooklyn with his wife and child, Charlie, born in February 2012 and he consults on the wine list at June, a natural wine bar in Cobble Hill, Brooklyn.
 Nick is also responsible for the design of this website.

-Phil Sareil began his career in wine in 1987 working in Kermit Lynch’s now famous Berkeley wine shop.
-In 1988, he tasted Marcel Lapierre’s wine at his uncle’s house in France, and after he showed the wine to Kermit, he began importing the wine in 1989.
+Phil Sareil began his career in wine in 1987 working in Kermit Lynch’s now-famous Berkeley wine shop.
+In 1988, he tasted Marcel Lapierre’s wine at his uncle’s house in France, and after he showed the wine to Kermit, he began importing Lapierre in 1989.
 He worked the harvest at Domaine Lapierre in 1997, and after that moved to New York to work in wholesale wine distribution.
 During that time he worked for Winebow, Polaner Selections, and finally at Kermit Lynch as a regional sales manager.
-After 25 years in the trade, Phil is as passionate as ever about wine and Jenny & François Selections is a perfect fit to continue his passion.
+After 30+ years in the trade, Phil is as passionate as ever about wine and Jenny & François Selections is a perfect fit to continue his passion.

-Daniel Sutton began working at a wine shop while studying for his degree in Economics at Michigan State University.
-During that time, he also worked in various fine dining establishments and enjoyed many nights of cooking meals, playing music, and drinking wine with friends.
+Daniel Sutton, our National Sales Manager, began working at a wine shop while studying for his degree in Economics at Michigan State University.
+During that time, he also worked in the fine dining scene and enjoyed many nights of cooking meals, playing music, and drinking wine with friends.
 It was then that his love of good wine and food evolved into a profession.
 In 2007, Daniel moved to New York, where he managed and purchased for one of New York’s oldest wine shops, and then worked as a sales representative in New York City.
 Daniel joined Jenny & Francois Selections in 2014 and is excited to manage national sales.
-In his spare time, he enjoys playing the accordion, mushroom hunting, long distance running, and watching Mich St. Basketball.
+In his spare time, he enjoys playing piano and accordion, long-distance running, learning Spanish, and watching Michigan State Basketball.